Kumardiganta/HTML_Practice_Codes-/README.md

 # HTML_Practice_Codes-
-This is my HTML and CSS practice codes.
+This is my HTML and CSS practice codes and a little bit of Javascript.